Annual Mileage Rates

-Texas State’s maximum mileage reimbursement rate for travel occurring on or after January 1, 2013, will be 56.5 cents per mile.
-Please use the correct Milage Rate that applies to the dates of travel.
+Texas State’s maximum mileage reimbursement rate for travel occurring on or after January 1, 2021 is 56 cents per mile.

-Travelers may use their personally owned vehicle for business purposes if it is more cost effective than renting a car, taking a taxi, or using alternative transportations, or if it saves time.
-Travelers authorized to travel by personally owned vehicles shall be reimbursed for mileage based on the current standard reimbursement rate approved by Cabinet.
+Travelers may use their personally owned vehicle for business purposes if it is more cost effective than renting a car, taking a taxi, other alternative transportation methods, or if it saves time.
+Those authorized to travel via a personally owned vehicle shall be reimbursed for mileage based on the current standard reimbursement rate approved by Cabinet.
 Mileage shall be calculated from the traveler’s designated headquarters to duty point or common carrier and back to designated headquarters.

 Coordination of travel when two or more employees are traveling to the same duty point is encouraged.